 Friends of Panthertown is an amazing organization committed to protecting the vast 6000 plus acres we all love to experience!
 This group works diligently all year to organize trail maintenance work days, support conservation efforts to benefit this land, and to educate Panthertown users!
 A highly committed and dedicated group!

 “Special Natural Resource”

-As a Board member, I can attest to the commitment that Friends of Panthertown has to maintaining the trials in Panthertown Valley and conserving this special natural resource.
-We rely on volunteers to help us with the trail maintenance and members and donors to support the organization financially.
+As a Board member, I can attest to the commitment that Friends of Panthertown has to maintaining the trails in Panthertown Valley and conserving this special natural resource.
+We rely on volunteers to help us with the trail maintenance, and donors to support the organization financially.

 Margaret Carton, President, Friends of Panthertown